akamai/sandbox-client/README.md

 # devpops-client

-To use this devpops-client
+To use the devpops-client:

-1. Download the provided sandbox-connector-1.0.0-RELEASE-default.zip file into your local system.
+1. Download the `sandbox-connector-1.0.0-RELEASE-default.zip` file.
-2. Extract the zip file into the desired location.
+2. Extract the contents of the zip file to a directory.
+The extracted folder contains the binary files required to launch the DevPoPs Client.
-3. The Extracted folder contains the binary files required to launch this DevPoPs Client.
-Please read the README.md file present inside the extracted folder for more details.
+3. Review the extracted `README.md` file for details on configuring the DevPoPs Client.